Visa & Mastercard: How Well Do These Brands Actually Tell Their New Story

 Brands excite me.
-Driven by curiosity, I dive into particularly interesting ones once in a while.
-With each article, I aim to highlight interesting aspects of a brand, be it its remarkable essence, unique identity, creative expressions, or customers' experiences.
-Would you like to discuss about this post or bring up an exciting other brand to focus on next time?
+Driven by curiosity, I dive into particularly exciting ones once in a while.
+With each article, I aim to highlight interesting aspects of a brand — be it its remarkable essence, unique identity, creative expression, or customer experience.
+Would you like to discuss this post or bring up another exciting brand to focus on next time?
 Just drop me a line on LinkedIn.
 I'm happy to hear from you.

 Payment processing companies essentially offer the same product, with a negligible range of minor differences in terms, fees, and validity.
 Here, brand comes into play.
 As rival Mastercard revamped its brand in 2016 (followed by American Express in 2018), Visa decided to not stay behind and did a major rebrand last year.
 Now that their new identities have taken shape in daily communications, I think it is a good moment to take a closer look at these two credit card giants.